-Water spray can knock down methanol vapors but may not prevent ignition in closed spaces.
+Fine droplet water spray, mist or fog can knock down airborne methanol vapors but may not prevent ignition in closed spaces.
 AR-AFFF fire suppressing foam may be applied to the spill for vapor suppression and to diminish the fire hazard.
+Methanol fires can be difficult to extinguish.
+Best practice is to continue spraying AR-AFFF foam for a period of time after the fire is thought to be extinguished.

 In order to prevent fires or explosions, vapor releases inside buildings or in confined spaces should be ventilated to achieve less than 10% of the LEL for methanol, which is equivalent to 0.6% or 6000 ppm.
 However, at that level, methanol vapors are still considered "Immediately Dangerous to Life and Health."
-The building must be evacuated until response personnel determine that it is safe to reenter and methanol concentrations in air are less than 200 ppm.
+The building must be evacuated until response personnel determine that it is safe to re-enter and methanol concentrations in air are less than 200 ppm.
 All ignition sources in the immediate area, such as smoking, flares, sparks, or flames, should be shut off or removed from a radius of 328 to 656 ft (100 to 200 meters) from the spill area.